 At all events, sorcery was imputed to both the wives of Adam.
-Thus the Talmudists tell us how Lilith, his first helpmate, - for the then comparatively novel offence of refusing to obey her husband, was cast out of Paradise, to be succeeded by Eve; and how since this eviction Lilith, now adulterously allied with the powers of evil, has passed her existence "in the upper regions of the air," whence she occasionally speeds earthward to seek amusement in the molestation of infants.
+Thus the Talmudists tell us how Lilith, his first helpmate,-for the then comparatively novel offence of refusing to obey her husband,-was cast out of Paradise, to be succeeded by Eve; and how since this eviction Lilith, now adulterously allied with the powers of evil, has passed her existence "in the upper regions of the air", whence she occasionally speeds earthward to seek amusement in the molestation of infants.
 She it is who cunningly tortures the descendants of her unforgiven husband with croup and the pangs of teething.
-Sheer pedantry tempts one to point out here that it was on this account the Hebrew mothers were accustomed, when putting their children to sleep, to sing "Lullaby!" which is when Englished "Lilith, avaunt!" so that all our cradlesongs are the results of a childless marriage.
+Sheer pedantry tempts one to point out here that it was on this account the Hebrew mothers were accustomed, when putting their children to sleep, to sing "Lullaby!" which is when Englished "Lilith, avaunt!" so that all our cradle-songs are the results of a childless marriage.

 Equally in Jewish legend has Lilith's successor, our joint grandmother Eve, been accredited with being a trifle prone to sorcerous practises.
-I regret that the details as to the rumored paternity of her son Abdel-Hareth are not very nicely quotable: but they seem quite as well authenticated as any other gossip of the period: so that witchcraft may fairly be declared the first invention of the first woman.
-Eve had dealings with the Devil some while before the birth of her eldest born, even before the incident of the fig-leaves.
+I regret that the details as thus rumored are not very nicely quotable: but they seem quite as well authenticated as any other gossip of the period: so that witchcraft may fairly be declared the first invention of the first woman.
+Eve had dealings with the Devil some while before the birth of Cain, even before the incident of the fig-leaves.
 She was a magician before she was a mother, and conjuring with her took precedence of costume.
-And while the fact that forever after there were twenty women given to witchcraft as against one man, may seem a little strange, King James the First of England, in his Demonology, explains it, speciously enough, by yet another reference to the most ancient of all scandals.
+And while the fact that forever after there were twenty women given to witchcraft as against one man, may seem a little strange, King James the First of England, in his Demonology. explains it. speciously enough, by yet another reference to the most ancient of all scandals.
 "The reason is easy, for as that sex is frailer than man is, so it is easier to be entrapped by the gross snares of the Devil, as was over-well proved by the serpent's beguiling deceit of Eve at the beginning, which makes him the homelier with that sex."
 In other words, King James is bold enough to voice it as a truism that women go to the Devil in search of congeniality.

-Men have always inclined, instead, to sorcery.
-True, there have been wizards.
-The wizards, you will remember, in common with the witches, derived their powers from a contract with the especial devil to whom each became in some sort a servant: whereas a sorcerer commanded divers spirits in bale, by means of his skill at black magic, and in this ticklish traffic was, for his allotted while, less the servant than the master.
+Men have always inclined instead to sorcery.
+A witch, it may be premised, derived her power from a contract with the especial devil to whom she became in some sort a servant: whereas a sorcerer commanded divers spirits in bale, by means of his skill at magic, and in this ticklish traffic was less the servant than the master.

-And the foremost of all sorcerers was probably Johan Faustus of Würtemburg.
-He certainly stays the best known, now that Goethe and Gounod and Berlioz and so many others have had their fling at him, as an alluring peg whereon to hang librettos and allegories.
-But it is Christopher Marlowe's version of the legend which to-day would seem almost to justify any conceivable practises, howsoever diabolic, without which we had lacked this masterwork of loveliness.
-Presently I must speak of this drama at greater length, and of Marlowe too, as one of those neglected geniuses with which the British branch of American literature has been so undeservedly favored.
+And the foremost of all sorcerers was prob-

+ably Johan Faustus of Würtemburg.
+He certainly stays the best known, now that Goethe and Gounod and Berlioz and so many others have had their fling at him, as an alluring peg whereon to hang librettoes and allegories.
+But it is Christopher Marlowe's version of the legend which to-day would seem almost to justify any conceivable practises, however diabolic, without which we had lacked this masterwork of loveliness.
+Presently I must speak of this drama at greater length, and of Marlowe too, as one of those neglected geniuses with which the British branch of American literature has been so undeservedly favored. . .